 Our backyard pet chickens have fat reserves upon which to draw on cold nights; they are well fed, often over-fed.
 Treats and snacks should be provided in moderation, so as not to interfere with their daily nutritional requirements.
 Based upon my research, which was aided by Dr. Mike Petrick, DVM, MSc, a laying hen veterinarian, I do not believe that one should “fatten up” hens for winter or feed them suet or grease blocks as an energy source.
 Research demonstrates unequivocally that backyard chickens are dying from obesity-related complications, primarily Fatty Liver Hemorrhagic Syndrome and heat stroke.
 Our pet chickens are sufficiently spoiled with treats year round and many are already fatter than they should be going into winter.
 Plying them with high fat or high energy treats such as suet blocks and cracked corn does them no favors.

-A little bit of scratch just prior to bedtime on the coldest nights is fine, more than that is unnecessary and hazardous to their health.
 Obesity is a far worse problem than boredom and too many treats over time is killing backyard chickens.

 Frozen eggs: Collecting eggs frequently is the best way to avoid frozen eggs in very cold temperatures.
 Insulating the nest boxes can help with heat loss in between collections.
 Visit my blog article for a unique twist on keeping eggs from freezing here.